daniarherikurniawan/SPARK/README.md

 - check size : du -sh file.txt
 - find a word in the file folder : grep -nr 'yourString*' . or [in sublime](http://stackoverflow.com/questions/20519040/search-in-all-files-in-a-project-in-sublime-text-3)
+- check available RAM : cat /proc/meminfo
+- add all new file to git : git add -A .

 ###Finding
 - we can specify minimum core to start the process